Mohan-CB/lem/Readme.md

 app.use(lemInstance.register());
 ```

-## router registeration options
+## route registeration options
-by default, lemInstance monitor all routes for 6 hours by
+by default, lemInstance monitor all routes for 6 hours

-well, you can also try to pass a dedicated route monitor configuration file to control it
+however, you can also try to pass a dedicated route monitor configuration file to control the behavior
 ```
 {
   include: [